GiuseppeLorenzoDiPrima/classificatore_impronte_digitali/README.md

 - `addict` for configuration management.
 - `tqdm` for progress bars.
 - `scikit-learn` as a newer version of sklearn
-- `sklearn` for machine learning algorithms
 - `numpy` for numerical computing
 - `matplotlib` for data visualization
 - `pandas` for data manipulation
 - `shutil` for file and directory manipulation
 - `seaborn` for confusion matrix
-- `transformers` for embeddings
-- `logging` to hide warnings
-- `joblib` to save and load models
 ---

 ### Code structure